substack/ploy/readme.markdown

 prefaced accordingly to mount hosts at `beep.staging.domain` etc.

 Use the special key `"index"` to set a host to resolve for the root subdomain.

+Each service start command will be immediately restarted when it crashes.

 # methods